braincellss/more-info-about-me-/README.md

 FEEL FREE TO INT!/or w2i (ˆᗜˆ)

-my discord is skootle_ if you wanna chat with me more (˶- ω -˶)
+my discord is skootle_ if you wanna chat with me more (˶- ω -˶) (may be slow on replies, pls be patient!)

 Thanks for reading! ^_^